Pentium Pro: Available models

 Pentium Pro clock speeds were 150, 166, 180 or 200 MHz with a 60 or 66 MHz external bus clock.
+A prototype 133 MHz Pentium Pro was developed in its earliest stages of development but was never released.
 Some users chose to overclock their Pentium Pro chips, with the 200 MHz version often being run at 233 MHz, the 180 MHz version often being run at 200 MHz, and the 150 MHz version often being run at 166 MHz.
 The chip was popular in symmetric multiprocessing configurations, with dual and quad SMP server and workstation setups being commonplace.

+The first computer system to ship with a Pentium Pro was released by Advanced Logic Research in April 1996 with the Revolution Quad6; as the name suggests, it supports up to four Pentium Pros running in a SMP configuration.
+Intel skipped out on providing a mobile version of the original Pentium Pro due to power draw and heat concerns.
+At least one vendor sold a portable computer with a Pentium Pro: Imperial Computer's 6200TLP.

 In Intel's "Family/Model/Stepping" scheme, the Pentium Pro is family 6, model 1, and its Intel Product code is 80521.

 Fabrication

 The process used to fabricate the Pentium Pro processor die and its separate cache memory die changed, leading to a combination of processes used in the same package: